Brushing should be accomplished twice a day over at least a 2 minute period with a soft bristle toothbrush.

 If your teeth are especially sensitive, this may be a sign of a dental problem.
 Please consult your dentist or our treatment team to determine if dental treatment is needed.
-We may recommend a medicated toothpaste (link to Oral hygiene products)(picture of sensodyne??) or mouth rinse made especially for sensitive teeth.
+We may recommend a medicated toothpaste or mouth rinse made especially for sensitive teeth.

 There are so many oral hygiene products on the market it can become confusing and choosing between all the products can be difficult.
 Here are some suggestions for choosing dental care products that will work for most patients.

-Some automatic, "high-tech" electronic toothbrushes are safe and effective and some are not.
-We see excellent results with electric toothbrushes such as the Sonicare (link) (we recommend any of the Sonicares with rechargeable batteries).
+Some automatic, “high-tech” electronic toothbrushes are safe and effective and some are not.
+We see excellent results with electric toothbrushes such as the Sonicare (we recommend any of the Sonicares with rechargeable batteries).
 Please ask us about which products to avoid.
 It is important to use the electric toothbrush with a non-scrubbing technique to clean the teeth and gum line for at least two minutes.
 Some patients who build up plaque quickly may benefit from brushing for four minutes.
-See our section on how to brush (link how to brush).
+See our section on how to brush.

-If you use a manual toothbrush, we suggest using a soft bristle toothbrush with a non-scrubbing technique (link how to brush).
+If you use a manual toothbrush, we suggest using a soft bristle toothbrush with a non-scrubbing technique.
 Do not use a hard or medium bristle toothbrush because they may cause toothbrush abrasion (gum recession).
 Using the wrong type of bristle can result in the need for a soft tissue graft.